 B.S.
 (Neuroscience), 2018, University of Pittsburgh, Pittsburgh, PA

-Katy recently graduated from the University of Pittsburgh where she completed a degree in Neuroscience.
+Katy graduated from the University of Pittsburgh where she completed a degree in Neuroscience.
 She joined the lab to gain animal research skills and is excited to explore neuroscience research in relation to the auditory system and sound.
 She has an interest in neuropharmacology and plans to return to school for further education.
-In her free time, she likes hiking, traveling to new places, singing and dancing.
+In her free time, she likes hiking around Nashville, traveling to new places, singing and cycling.

 Julie is a sophomore at Vanderbilt University majoring in Medicine, Health, and Society or Neuroscience.
 Julie’s interests lie in the anatomies and physiologies of the special senses and doing community service.
 In her free time, Julie enjoys traveling, knitting, and playing squash.

 Alex is a junior pre-medical student at Vanderbilt University majoring in Neuroscience.
 He joined the Ramachandran lab due to his interests in both sensory systems and animal research.
 In his free time, he enjoys listening to new music, playing basketball, and spending time with friends.

 Post Doctoral Fellows:

 Francesca Rocchi, Research Associate, Newcastle University, Newcastle upon Tyne, UK

 Jason Grigsby, Software Development Engineer, Yahoo!
 Inc., Champaign, IL